 Food & Beverage brands posted below the median frequency on every channel, but managed to beat out many other industries on Twitter.

 Some ideas for improvement:

-For the second year in a row, Food & Beverage brands saw some of the highest hashtag engagement on Instagram.
-These brands were especially successful when posting about contests and giveaways.
+Food & Beverage brands saw killer engagement rates on Instagram when posting about contests and giveaways.

 A few growth ideas: